 In addition to his musical career, Leo studied improvisational comedy in Chicago with Del Close and Charna Halpern, co-wrote a full-length comedy screenplay: 'Vivaldi – The Movie', and was commissioned to devise the six-part documentary series 'Living Music' for Channel 4 television (1991).
 In 2018 he published an acclaimed booklet entitled ‘Scales and Arpeggios for the Violin: A Musical Approach’ , and, in 2019, he published a new set of verses commissioned by Pro Musica, Bangkok, to accompany ‘The Carnival of the Animals’ by Camille Saints-Saëns.
 Articles of his have been published in The Daily Telegraph, 'Art' magazine and 'Autocar', and his photographic portraits of Dame Iris Murdoch have been displayed in Britain's National Portrait Gallery.
 A keen contract bridge player, Leo is proud to have played in the UK at county level representing Oxfordshire.

 ‘I have known Leo for many, many years and have always appreciated his genuine musicianship, his imagination, his instrumental skill and his individual approach to the music he plays....’

-'Leo has been based in Bangkok for the last 15 years during which time I have greatly enjoyed working closely with him in his many capacities as conductor, teacher, player and chamber music guru.
+'Leo has been based in Bangkok for the best part of two decades, during which time I have greatly enjoyed working closely with him in his many capacities as conductor, teacher, player and chamber music guru.
 Leo’s contribution to music-making in Thailand has been immense, and his dedication and commitment, particularly towards our younger string players in the areas of both technique and musical style, has without doubt improved standards throughout an entire generation.'